 Starting in September 2018, I will focus on social ontology and its applications in legal contexts.

-“Rights, Harming and Wronging: A Restatement of the Interest Theory”, Oxford Journal of Legal Studies, forthcoming.
+“Rights, Harming and Wronging: A Restatement of the Interest Theory”, Oxford Journal of Legal Studies, (Open Access, link).

 “Animals, Slaves and Corporations: Analyzing Legal Thinghood”, German Law Journal (2017) 18: 1069–1090 (Open Access, link).